Cloudify-PS/cloudify-training-labs/lab2/README.md

 mkdir ~/work && cd ~/work
 ```

-### Step 2: Have your manager VM's private key available
+### Step 2: Have your Manager VM's private key available

 The private key, required to connect to your manager VM, needs to be accessible to the Cloudify CLI.
 Copy the private key file to your Vagrant box (by either `scp` or pasting the key's contents into an editor).
 For documentation purposes, it is assumed that the key file is available at `/home/vagrant/work/cfy-training.pem`.